A Unified FPT Framework for Crossing Number Problems: Introduction

 First, M\"unch and Rutter \cite{patterncrossing24}, extending Grohe's approach \cite{DBLP:journals/jcss/Grohe04}, provide a framework for quadratic \FPT\ algorithms for the crossing number of several types of beyond-planar drawings of graphs in the plane, characterized by forbidden combinatorial crossing patterns.
 This includes the crossing number of $k$-planar, $k$-quasi-planar, min-$k$-planar, fan-crossing, and fan-crossing free drawings of a graph for any constant~$k$.

-Second, Hamm, Klute, and Parada~\cite{DBLP:journals/corr/abs-2412-13092}, in a very recent preprint, have announced a generalization of the previous framework~\cite{patterncrossing24}, also handling forbidden topological crossing patterns in drawing types in the plane and, more importantly, bringing the possibility of handling predrawn parts of the input graph (as already known for the traditional crossing number~\cite{DBLP:conf/compgeom/HammH22}).
-The dependence in the size~$n$ of the input graph is an unspecified polynomial.
+Second, Hamm, Klute, and Parada~\cite{DBLP:journals/corr/abs-2412-13092}, in a subsequent recent preprint, have announced a generalization of the previous framework~\cite{patterncrossing24}, also handling forbidden topological crossing patterns in drawing styles in the plane and, more importantly, bringing the possibility of handling predrawn parts of the input graph (as already known for the traditional crossing number~\cite{DBLP:conf/compgeom/HammH22}).
+The dependency in the size~$n$ of the input graph is an unspecified polynomial.

 The above results all rely on Courcelle's theorem.
 Apart from that, we are only aware of sporadic results for isolated variants.
 Kawarabayashi and Reed~\cite{DBLP:conf/stoc/KawarabayashiR07} and Jansen, Lokshtanov, and Saurabh~\cite{jls-nopa-14} both claim, without details, a linear \FPT\ algorithm to compute the skewness of a graph, and N{\"{o}}llenburg, Sorge, Terziadis, Villedieu, Wu, and Wulms~\cite{DBLP:conf/gd/NollenburgSTVWW22} give a non-uniform \FPT\ algorithm for the splitting number in surfaces.
 All mentioned papers except \mbox{N{\"{o}}llenburg et\,al.~are restricted to the plane}.